Python Requests Library (Examples and Video)

 import requests

-Python Requests Methods
+Python Requests Functions

-Below are listed the Python requests methods:
+Below are listed the Python requests functions:

 • get: Sends a GET requests to a given URL.
 E.g. get(url, parameters, arguments)